lplit/darewise-test/README.md

 - `mypy`: Optional static type checker for Python
 - `pytest`: Framework to write small, readable tests
 - `poetry`: Dependency & devenv management

+I'm using `poetry` because I'm used to it but it is entirely possible to generate a regular `pip`-like `requirements.txt` file within the CI pipeline and use `pip` to install dependencies, making the Docker image even smaller.

 Python dependencies:
 - [`fastapi`][fastapi]: API framework with built-in support for `pydantic` and `OpenAPI` spec